 - Videos are versatile, educational and they immediately demystify.
 Consider how clinical or technical video messages for physicians, benefit-laden or informative videos for patients, sales support material for practice representatives and/or video training tools for staff replace the unknown with awareness, acceptance and action.

 - Video helps boost search rank/position.
-Search Engine Optimization (SEO) is a complex process, but video content, when properly used, contributes to a higher visibility with search engines such as Google, Yahoo, Bing and many others.
+Search Engine Optimization (SEO) for healthcare is a complex process, but video content, when properly used, contributes to a higher visibility with search engines such as Google, Yahoo, Bing and many others.
 Video helps more people find you online.

 - Video is underutilized.
 In spite of its surprising affordability, technological availability, relative ease of use and strong marketing and branding benefits, video content is seriously underutilized by healthcare organizations, doctors and hospitals.
 The imaging center or radiology practice that is first to grab the video ring can quickly differentiate itself and communicate more effectively with referring physicians and prospective patients.